ebertm777/ebertm777/README.md

 I'm **Eber Torres Macedo** from Brazil. 🇧🇷

-I'm a **front-end developer** passionate about coding and constantly improving my skills.
+I'm a **front-end engineer** passionate about coding and constantly improving my skills.
 This GitHub is where I share my projects, experiments, and code snippets.

 🎮 **In my free time**, you'll probably find me playing video games, watching movies, or listening to music.